davadazaita/davadazaita/README.md

 ## Think It.

-## There are people who know so much about fabric that I think everything looks synthetic or coated to them.
+## There are people who know so much about fabric that I think everything looks Synthetic or Leather to them.

 ## Lá vai, Lá vai, Lá vai, é synthetic (Courvin) ou Leather (Couro Curtido) ???